-At less than 5 miles long, it still offers plenty of restaurants, shopping, and beautiful hotels and resorts.
+At less than 5 miles long, it still offers plenty of restaurants, shopping, and beautiful Isla Mujeres hotels lining the beachfront.

 The prettiest beaches on Isla Mujeres can be found on the north side of the island, most notably Playa Norte, where you will find the most stunning turquoise water and white sand beaches.

 It definitely makes for a jaw-dropping first impression!

 Where is Isla Mujeres?

 Isla Mujeres is a small island in the Mexican Caribbean located just to the east of Cancun, Mexico.